CS102B-Fall2019/hw2/question5/README.md

 ## Question 5

-Compute and print the surface area of Earth.
+Compute and print the volume of Earth.

 Use radius = 6,371 km.